1889 Glamorgan County Council election: Rhondda District

 In the Rhondda district the success of William Abraham (Mabon) at the 1885 General Election had led to the emergence of a Rhondda Liberal and Labour Association within which working class leaders were active.
 At the 1889 election the Association advanced a slate of ten candidates, nine of whom were successful. this level of organisation contrasted sharply with other parts of the county.
 It is also significant that most of the official Liberal candidates had supported the official Liberal candidate, Frederick Davis, in 1885, rather than the Lib-Lab Mabon.
 The relative unity of the valley Liberals in these elections is illustrated by a meeting held at the Treorchy Board Schools to support the candidatures of William Morgan and J.S.
 Edwards at Treherbert and Treorchy respectively.
 The meeting was chaired by William Morris, minister of Noddfa, Treorchy and addressed by both Daronwy Isaac and Mabon himself.

-The New Council
+The new council

-The first meeting of the Council was held at the Gwyn Hall in Neath and Sir Hussey Vivian MP elected to the chair.
+The first meeting of the council was held at the Gwyn Hall in Neath and Sir Hussey Vivian MP elected to the chair.
 The Liberal group did agree on a list of aldermen before hand but they were not as cohesive as in other counties in using a block vote.

 One of the main debates related to the venue for meetings, with the claims of Neath and Pontypridd being most prominent.
 The Bridgend Local Board of Health had petitioned Lord Dunraven to lobby for that town to be considered.